Newton County Correctional Center

 The Newton County Correctional Center (originally Fillyaw Correctional Center) was a privately operated prison located in Newton, Newton County, Texas, owned by the county.
 From 1995 until its permanent closure in 2012, the county contracted with the Bobby Ross Group, Correctional Services Corporation, the GEO Group, and other prison operation companies.

 In its history it housed inmates for a list of state corrections departments (Virginia, Oklahoma, Missouri, Montana, Hawaii, Arizona, Idaho), for the U.S. Immigration and Customs Enforcement, and other agencies.

 History

 In 1995 the facility was operated by the Bobby Ross Group, and housed 150 male inmates from the Virginia Department of Corrections.

 From December 1995, about half of the facility's 832 beds were occupied by inmates exported from Hawaii.
 NCCC housed 435 Hawaiians, 211 Virginians, 134 Oklahomans, one Montanan and five prisoners from the county as of December 1997.

 A string of fires, riots, escapes, conflicts and legal action throughout 1996 and 1997 caused the Texas Commission on Jail Standards to step in and enforce state standards at the institution in February 1998.
-In March 1998, Oklahoma pulled out its 134 inmates.
+That March Oklahoma pulled out its 134 inmates.
 In May the Bobby Ross Group was fired and replaced by Correctional Services Corporation.
 The Hawaii prisoners stayed.